gkkpch/volumio-initramfs/README.md

 ## WIP WIP WIP

-This documentation is still work in progress.
+This documentation is still work in progress and will be completed soon with a comprehensive description of the components involved.
 The initramfs script collection has been thoroughly tested with x86 and arvm7 (Odroid N2).
-It has not been verified with an RPi or Primo, but this *should* be just verification, there should be no more functional differences.
+It has not been verified with an RPi or Primo, but this *should* be just verification, as there *should* be no more functional differences.
-(Most of them are obslete as support has stopped for old armv7 boards).
+(Most of the original differences are now obsolete as support has stopped for old armv7 boards).

 MP1 was added to Volumio later and has also not been verified.
-There is some work to be done for mp1, as this is the only device which received ```init``` modifications for preparing kernel 6.1y.
+This is relevant, because some work needs to be done for mp1, it is the only device which received very specific ``init``` updates because of necessary modifications with preparing kernel 6.1y: it needs u-boot to be updated as well..

 # **Quick Edit Initramfs**